 Is the deal offering first class return Jetstar flights to Canada?
 Well that’s clearly a fake.
 Jetstar don’t have first class, nor do they fly to Canada.
 Again if it sounds too good to be true, it probably is.
 If in doubt, Google it.

 What can you do?

 Report the fake competition page to Facebook.
 You don’t need to click on the link to do so, simply tap the down arrow on the right hand side of the post, in line with the page name, and select Report This Post.
-Fill out the steps and the Facebook monkeys will beaver away in the background to process your claim.
+Fill out the steps and the Facebook team will beaver away in the background to process your claim.
 If you don’t get the result you were expecting, message the real page to let them know someone is impersonating them.

-So next time you’re thinking of entering a dodgy competition via Facebook, don’t forget that your friends and family will see you do so, and they’ll judge you harshly.
+So, next time you’re thinking of entering a dodgy competition via Facebook, don’t forget that your friends and family will see you do so, and they’ll judge you harshly.
 Check to see if a competition is real before liking it, sharing it, or giving some random person on the other side of the world your details.